Skip to content

 • by

-At first, The Birds of Prey is a partnership between Black Canary and Oracle, which has expanded with time to include additional superheroines.
-The relationship between the two characters was established in Showcase ’96 #3, written by Jordan B. Gorfinkel — who is also the one who gave the team the name of Birds of Prey in the pages of the first issue of the series from writer Chuck Dixon and artist Gary Frank.
+At its core, the Birds of Prey started as a partnership between Black Canary and Oracle, gradually expanding over time to include more superheroines.
+Their relationship was first established in Showcase ’96 #3, written by Jordan B. Gorfinkel—who also gave the team its name in the first issue of the ongoing series by writer Chuck Dixon and artist Gary Frank.

-Chuck Dixon described this relationship as a clash of values, and “Dinah’s more idealistic approach is at the heart of this book.”
-Black Canary alias Dinah Laurel Lance is presented as more passionate and idealistic than her partner in crime Oracle alias Barbara Gordon who has a strong sense of morality but, is also less morally conflicted, per Dixon’s words who described her as a woman who knows that, sometimes, you have to kill to save lives–even if she’s not comfortable with that fact.
+Chuck Dixon described the dynamic between Oracle and Black Canary as a clash of values, with “Dinah’s more idealistic approach” being at the heart of the book.
+Dinah Laurel Lance, alias Black Canary, is portrayed as passionate and idealistic, while Barbara Gordon, alias Oracle, has a strong sense of morality but is also less morally conflicted, per Dixon’s words who described her as a woman who knows that, sometimes, you have to kill to save lives–even if she’s not comfortable with that fact.

 Read More »Birds of Prey Reading Order